Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Proposed Method

+To accumulate initial experience, the agent selects random nodes from the residual network with a decaying probability $\epsilon$ at the beginning of the training phase using the epsilon-greedy method.
+At each step, the network uses the adjacency matrix $\mathcal{R}{\emph{adj}}$ and the aggregated feature matrix $B$ to calculate representation for each node using Eq.~\eqref{eq:feat_agg}.
+The agent then selects a node to remove based on the representation of the current residual network using Eq.~\eqref{eq:node_q}.
+We have the reward for the agent using Eq.~\eqref{Equ:Reward Function 1}, which compares initial state $s_0$ without removing any node and the current state $s$.

+To simplify the training process, we treat the network at each step as a distinct network, and the selected node is directly removed from the network.
+After receiving rewards from the environment, the agent updates the next state using our feature importance-aware GAT before storing the transition experience into a replay buffer.
+The main training steps are presented in Algorithm \ref{Alg:Train Network}.

-Once our model is well trained, we evaluate it on real-world networks.
-Given a real-world network with the number of removed nodes $K$, FGDD fixes the weight of all layers and outputs all $K$ nodes as critical ones.
-At each step of inference, it computes node embedding vectors and determines an action according to the maximum Q-function value.
-To further accelerate inference, we remove a batch of nodes in one step when a given network has a large number of nodes.
+Once our model is well-trained, we evaluate its performance on real-world networks.
+During the inference phase, given a real-world network with a fixed number of nodes to be removed $K$, FGDD repeatedly estimates the most critical node by Q-function and removes it until $K$ nodes are removed.
+To further accelerate the inference, we would remove a batch of nodes in one step for large-scale networks.